hkbu-kennycheng/uelabs/lab2/Lab2.md

 Please find the setting in the **Details panel** on the left.

-Let's try is out with the imported displacement map by the following graph.
+Let's try it out with the imported displacement map by the following graph.
 Please note that, the **Distance** node is a **ScalarParam**.

 ![](https://docs.unrealengine.com/Images/Engine/Rendering/Materials/MaterialInputs/DisplacementNetwork.webp)